Neural integration for constitutive equations using small data: APPENDIX. COMPARISON WITH THE INCREMENTAL DATA-FITTING FORMULATION

 \subsection{Elasto-plastic media}

-First consider the case of a material model with a single state variable ($\bm{\varepsilon}^e$) -- for which the results using the new formulation are described in paragraph \ref{subsec:DPu} -- with those obtained using the neural incremental data-fitting formulation.
+First consider the case of a material model with a single state variable ($\bm{\varepsilon}^e$) -- for which the results using the new formulation are described in subsection \ref{subsec:DPu} -- with those obtained using the neural incremental data-fitting formulation.
 Accordingly, we keep the same network typologies, parameters, initialisation strategy, and data sets.
-The neural incremental data-fitting approach is thus used to learn from noise-free measurement data and corrupted ones (\emph{cf.} paragraph \ref{subsec:DPu}).
+The neural incremental data-fitting approach is thus used to learn from noise-free measurement data and corrupted ones (\emph{cf.} subsection \ref{subsec:DPu}).

 The results in terms of the error with respect to the test set and predictions at inference are presented in Figure \ref{fig:appendixA_1}.
-In particular, Figure \ref{fig:appendixA_1a} presents the mean absolute percentage error of the stress predictions for the test set for different levels of synthetic noise ($\delta$, \emph{cf.} paragraph \ref{subsec:DPu}) in the training and validation sets.
+In particular, Figure \ref{fig:appendixA_1a} presents the mean absolute percentage error of the stress predictions for the test set for different levels of synthetic noise ($\delta$, \emph{cf.} subsection \ref{subsec:DPu}) in the training and validation sets.
 It is worth noticing that the neural incremental and integral approaches yield comparable accuracies in the case of noise-free data, with a mean absolute percentage error equal to 1.8\% for the former and to 0.9\% for the latter (\emph{cf.} Figure \ref{fig:pred_noiseDP}).
 However, as the noise amplitude increases, the incremental formulation is not able to learn the underlying constitutive model and its predictions are characterised by errors as high as $\approx 10\div 200\%$.
 This is particularly evident by comparing the results at inference with the neural integration for constitutive equations for the same cyclic loading protocols presented in Figure \ref{fig:appendixA_1b}.
 For $\delta \geq 5\%$, the classical approach simply fails.